TangentADA/eth2ada-swap/README.md

 # Cardano-to-Ethereum Dictionary Registry

-An open-source, community-driven dictionary comparing blockchain terms across **Cardano** and **Ethereum**.
-Explore the project at [eth2ada.com](https://eth2ada.com) and contribute via [github.com/TangentADA/eth2ada-rc](https://github.com/TangentADA/eth2ada-rc).
+Welcome to the open-source registry for the **Cardano-to-Ethereum Dictionary**, available at [https://eth2ada.com](https://eth2ada.com).
+This project is a community-driven initiative to define and compare blockchain terms across the Cardano and Ethereum ecosystems—highlighting their similarities, differences, and unique features in a clear and accessible way.

+---

-## Overview
+## 📚 Background

-This dictionary bridges Cardano and Ethereum ecosystems by defining and comparing key concepts like consensus mechanisms, transaction models, and smart contract paradigms.
-It’s a resource for developers, researchers, and enthusiasts to understand similarities, differences, and unique features.
+This dictionary serves as a dynamic resource to help developers, researchers, and blockchain enthusiasts better understand key concepts across Cardano and Ethereum.
+Topics include:

+- Consensus mechanisms
+- Transaction models
+- Smart contract paradigms

-- **Data**: Stored as a JavaScript array of objects in `data/news_data.js`.
+The dictionary is stored as a JavaScript array of objects inside `data/news_data.js`.
+A public frontend at [eth2ada.com](https://eth2ada.com) renders this data, and the GitHub repo at [github.com/TangentADA/eth2ada-rc](https://github.com/TangentADA/eth2ada-rc) is open for contributions via Pull Requests (PRs).

-- **Frontend**: Publicly rendered at [eth2ada.com](https://eth2ada.com).
-- **Contributions**: Open to anyone with a GitHub account via Pull Requests (PRs).
+We welcome input from anyone with a GitHub account.
+Let’s educate and connect both communities together!

+---

-## Contribution Workflow
+## ⚙️ Contribution Workflow

+### ✅ Adding a New Term

 ### Adding a New Term